-Work Experience Adjustment Notification: December 2020 (Graduating Seniors Only):
+Work Experience Adjustment Notification: May 2021 (Graduating Seniors Only)

-In light of the extended impact of COVID-19, the College of Hospitality and the Boughner Career Center staff have re-evaluated the Work Experience requirement for Hospitality College seniors graduating in May 2021.
-See requirements here.
+In light of the extended impact of COVID-19, the College of Hospitality and the Boughner Career Center staff have re-evaluated the Work Experience requirement for Hospitality College seniors graduating in August 2021.
+See requirements.

 In addition to your academic requirements, the college requires 1,000 hours (500 hours for Second Degree) of employment in the hospitality industry.
 It may be met during the school year or in summers and does not have to be done in Las Vegas.
 You can work on completing your hours throughout your time at UNLV, but all hours must be completed and the verification of all hours turned in to the Bob Boughner Career Center before you can graduate.
 If you apply for graduation, then fail to turn in your hours prior to the end of your graduation semester, you will not graduate and will need to reapply for graduation, paying another graduation fee for the semester you plan to turn in your verification.